r-dube/pickingflowers/cnex.md

 In April 2017, ince Mao had the controller in hand, he (or his students) attempted to understand the functionality of the various parts of the controller.
 In the process, Mao and his ended up breaking the controller rendering it useless.
 Mao contacted CNEX and claimed that one of his students had accidentaly broken the controller.
-Subsequent analysis revealed that the damage to controller was most likely not accidental - i.e., someone had attempted to learn how the controller word, by dismantling a portion.
+Subsequent analysis revealed that the damage to controller was not accidental - i.e., someone had attempted to learn how the controller worked, by carefully dismantling a portion of it.
 However, now, Mao and his team could not get the controller back into working condition.
 Presumably, Mao needed some technical assistance to put the controller back in working order (or get a replacement controller).